 Parent’s leave cannot be transferred between parents – except in specified circumstances such as the death of one of the parents.

 How much will I get paid during parent’s leave?

 If you have enough PRSI contributions, you will get a weekly Parent’s Benefit of €245 per week.
-This is paid by the Department of Employment and Social Protection (DEASP).
+This is paid by the Department of Social Protection (DSP).
 Your employer does not have to pay you while you are on parent’s leave.
 However, some employers do pay or top up your pay during the leave period – this is set out in your contract of employment.

 Other rules for parent’s leave

 - You are treated as being in employment while you are on parent’s leave (and all other types of statutory leave for parents).
 You are entitled to return to your job after parent’s leave.

 - Annual leave – you can build up annual leave while you are on parent’s leave.